*Well, not here, but only in South Africa. And only 30 are being built. Boo

 What is it like on the road?

-Rear-wheel drive it may be, but there will be no skids here.
-In fact the only manual adjustment to the traction control you can make is a ‘slip start’ – designed to get you moving from a standstill on low-friction surfaces.
-Beyond that you can choose three weights for the steering (we tried all three in the first five minutes, then left in in the middle setting for the rest of the day)… and that’s your lot.
-Turn it on by waving the key card somewhere near the cupholders, pull the Merc-sourced column shifter down, right pedal to move, left pedal to stop, steering wheel to turn.
+Beyond that you can choose three weights for the steering (we tried all three in the first five minutes, then left in in the middle setting for the rest of the day) and that’s your lot.
+Turn it on by waving the key card somewhere near the cupholders, pull the column shifter down, push the right pedal to move, the left pedal to stop, twirl the steering wheel to turn.
 Simple.

 The Model S has long been criticised for having a vomit-inducing turn of speed in a straight line, but lacking any real emotion.
 The 3 moves things on.
 Push it too hard and physics will take over – this is still a heavy car and the tyres can only take so much – but it’s a whole league nimbler than the Model S. On fast, sweeping corners keep your inputs smooth, your foot away from the brake pedal and you can hustle it at quite hilarious speeds.
 Alternatively simply enjoy its 0-30mph point and squirt potential around town and lifting-off to slow down, using the brake energy regeneration to stop rather than an old-fashioned pedal.